-Renaming Iwata Office to Iwata"Godo"
+Renaming Iwata Office to Iwata Godo

-When Dr. Chuzo Iwata passed away in 1966, Iwata Office assumed the new name “Iwata Godo”.
-The name “Iwata Godo” signified that this was a law office jointly (“godo” means “joint”) formed and managed by attorneys who were the first and second generation apprentices to Dr. Iwata.
-Some other corporate law firms followed suit at the time and used the word “godo” in their respective names; a practice that has become much less common among corporate law firms now a days.
+When Dr. Iwata passed away in 1966, the firm added the word “Godo” to its name, which means “joint”.
+This signified that the firm was jointly managed by the attorneys who were the first and second generation apprentices of Dr. Iwata.
+Some other corporate law firms followed suit at the time and used the word “godo” in their respective names, a practice that has since become much less common.